Understanding Visual Art as Computation: A Hypothetical Book Introduction

 - It is not a mirror or snapshot of reality.

 - Photography, persuasion, propaganda.
 Photography is not objective.

 - Tone and color: perception and reproduction.
 Ecological Valence Theory.

 - Projection systems: there is no “correct” projection

 - Art as optimization

 - Reinforcement learning

-- Open-ended exploration
+- Open-ended exploration and creativity

 - Big questions:

 - John Willats